charlottenosam/Toons/README.md

 alt="Bulgeless disk galaxies from Galaxy Zoo"></td>
 </tr></table>

-A "Toon" is a representation of a model object, drawn in context.
+A "toon" is a representation of a model object, drawn in context.
 For example, galaxy catalogs typically contain a number of parameters such as RA, Dec, color, magnitude, size, and so on, and astronomers make lots of scatter plots in two of these model parameter dimensions at a time.
-Plotting each galaxy as a "GalToon" allows more dimensions of the model parameter space to be explored.
+Plotting each galaxy as a "galtoon" allows more dimensions of the model parameter space to be explored.

-You can input galaxy catalog data pertaining to halos, disks and bulges, and the Toons will plot themselves as a superposition of "blobs" that represent the component properties.
+You can input galaxy catalog data pertaining to halos, disks and bulges, and the galtoons will plot themselves as a superposition of "blobs" that represent the component properties.
 Blobs can have position, size, ellipse axis ratio, orientation, colour and brightness, with values chosen by you.

 ### Examples
 Code and data for the above plots can be found via these links: